264768502/adb_wrapper/README.md

 To kill it manually, you need use kill_server

 So far, it support below adb function:
+For any detail usage, please see as doc string
 * start-server
 * kill-server
 * devices